 Zion National Park is open year-round.
 There are three main access points:

 East: The east entrance is accessed from US-89 at Mt.
 Carmel Junction.
-From this direction you will travel through the 1.1-mile long Zion-Mt.
+From this direction, you will travel through the 1.1-mile long Zion-Mt.
 Carmel tunnel which leads to the Zion Canyon Scenic drive and the main canyon of Zion National Park.

 Southwest: The south entrance of Zion National Park is accessed via the Utah town of Springdale.
-The Zion Canyon Visitor Center and Museum is located just inside the south entrance.
+The Zion Canyon Visitor Center and Museum are located just inside the south entrance.
 The visitor center is open year-round from 8 a.m. to 5 p.m. (open later during summer but closed only on Christmas Day).
-The museum is open March through October from from 8 a.m. to 5 p.m.
+The museum is open March through October from 8 a.m. to 5 p.m.